 Story values refer to the broadest sense of the idea and are the soul of storytelling.
 Story values are the universal qualities of human experience that may shift from positive to negative, or negative to positive, from one moment to the next.

-- Opening story value: You should now be able to be clear about the opening story value of your scene.
-Describe it in one word.
-Alive.
-Happy.
-Sad.
-Miserable.
+- Opening story value: You should now be able to be clear about the opening story value of your scene: It could be any emotion ranging from happy to horrified.

-- Closing story value: Your closing story value should be the opposite of your opening story value: if your opening story value is Alive, then your closing value will be Dead.
+- Closing story value: Your closing story value should be the opposite of your opening story value: if your opening story value is Happy, then your closing value will be Dead.

 You can identify your turning point by knowing when the story value in your story shifts, or you can use a turning point to ensure that there is an emotional shift in your story and that your story does not hit the same beat without any change.